 Being in debt is never fun.
 In fact, it can be downright stressful!
-But with rising rent prices and student loans, debt is a reality for most people.
-In fact, the average American has around $38,000 in personal debt.
+But with rising rent prices and student loans, debt stress is a reality for most people.
+In fact, the average American has around $90,460 in debt.

-If you carry debt, you know the weight isn’t a physical burden—it’s a mental and emotional one.
-See how debt stress manifests itself in real life and what to do about each one:
+If you’re carrying debt, you know the weight isn’t a physical burden—it’s a mental and emotional one.

 We all know the old saying “money can’t buy happiness,” but financial security at least helps you sleep a little bit better at night.
 When you find yourself in a situation where money is tight and credit card balances are increasing, there’s a constant pressure and even guilt for letting it happen in the first place.
 Financial stress is no joke.

 What it looks like: Every time you indulge yourself, you end up with a serious case of guilt and regret.
 You can’t stop beating yourself up for every single thing you spend money on that’s not debt payoff.

 What to do about it in the moment: Take a deep breath and walk off the emotions.
 When you’re trying to get rid of debt, guilt and shame will only get you so far.
 Immerse yourself in some Brené Brown and leave the past in the past.

 A step in the right direction: Set up a budget.
-You’ll make sure your debt is paid on a pace that aligns with your priorities, you’ll still have enough to pay your bills, and you can give yourself some wiggle room on spending without any guilt or shame.
+You’ll make sure your debt is paid on a pace that aligns with your priorities, you’ll still have enough to pay your bills, and you can give yourself some wiggle room on spending without feeling stressed.

 It’s normal to feel anxious whenever you’re handling money and finances.
-Surprising no one, there’s a correlation between high credit card debt and anxiety.
+Surprising no one, there’s a correlation between high credit card debt and anxiety or depression.
 Because it’s so stressful and such a source of discomfort, some people, unconsciously or not, tend to put it off altogether.
 As it turns out, avoidance isn’t a great strategy for dealing with debt and mental health.

 What it looks like: Waiting until the last minute to pay off your bills, going past the deadline and scrambling to pay with penalties.